Christmas in Australia Unit Study

 Day 4: Christmas in Australia Part 3

 Watch some of Melbourne Carols by Candlelight.
 This video is over three hours long, so you probably don’t want to watch the entire thing.
-It is still daylight for the first part of the video, so I have set the video to begin at 1:16:10, so you can skip to the candlelit portion.
+It is still daylight for about the first hour of the video, so you may want to skip ahead to the candlelit portion.
 You can have your children color one of these coloring sheets or make an Australia flipbook while they watch the video.

 Day 5: Christmas in Australia Recipes